Financial-Times/treecreeper/packages/tc-ui/README.md

 Base url for the treecreeper GraphQL api

+##### clientId

+String to send to the API as the `Client-Id` header

 ##### apiHeaders

+Either:
-Function that is passed the object received as input, and should return an object containing the headers to use when calling the treecreeper endpoints
+- Function that is passed the object received as input, and should return an object containing additional headers to use when calling the treecreeper endpoints e.g. `api-key`, `client-user-id`.
+- An object to be use directly as the headers

 ##### Subheader